 # open the current project in the Altostra Web Console alto console

 on your terminal, which will take you directly to your project in the Altostra Web Console.

 On your project page, click the

-sampleDeployment instance, and click the download link at the edge of the line
+sampleDeployment stack, and click the download link at the edge of the line

 What's in the file?